Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

     If you choose **Closed for new**:

     Existing delegators remain in the pool.
 You have the option to adjust commission fees and your validator information URL.

     #.
+Use the sliders to update the validator commission rates or type in the percentage you want for your commission rates, if desired.
+This is the percentage you wish to earn from delegators to your pool when you have produced a block.
+Delegators can use this information when choosing a pool.

+    #.
 Enter an optional URL with information about your validator to give delegators more information about your staking pool to help them research staking pools.
 This information is not shared in the case of a closed pool.